Maryland Disability Employment Tax Credit - Workforce Development & Adult Learning

 - The employer must retain the Certificate to document and justify including the tax credit on its tax return.

-- Presentation of a Voucher does not necessary mean that an individual meets the qualifications for a particular job.
+- Presentation of a form does not necessary mean that an individual meets the qualifications for a particular job.
 Employers should use their usual screening and hiring methods in accordance with the Americans with Disabilities Act (ADA) in making hiring decisions.

 Note: As a reminder, employers may not ask an applicant if he or she is a person with a disability for tax credit or other purposes.